The 20 Best Gray Platelet Syndrome Doctors Near Me in Pittsburgh, PA

 English, Spanish

 Prashan Thiagarajah, MD, specializes and is certified in internal medicine by the American Board of Internal Medicine.
 He practices at GMA/Dayalan and Associates, Family Medicine and is affiliated with UPMC Passavant.
 Dr. Thiagarajah completed his residency at Allegheny General Hospital and medical degree from Ross University School of Medicine.
 Dr. Thiagarajah is rated as an Advanced provider by MediFind in the treatment of Gray Platelet Syndrome.
-His top areas of expertise are Multiple Carboxylase Deficiency, Folate Deficiency, Vitamin B12 Deficiency Anemia, Endoscopy, and Pacemaker Implantation.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Vitamin B12 Deficiency Anemia, Multiple Carboxylase Deficiency, Folate Deficiency, Endoscopy, and Pacemaker Implantation.
+Dr. Thiagarajah is board certified in American Board Of Internal Medicine.

 Learn about our expert tiers